 Visit online course listings to view semester offerings for I02 MAIR.

-I02 MAIR 101 Heritage and Values of the United States Air Force I
+I02 MAIR 1010 Heritage and Values of the United States Air Force 1

 View Sections

-I02 MAIR 102 Foundations of the United States Air Force II
+I02 MAIR 1020 Heritage and Values of the United States Air Force 2

-A survey course designed to introduce students to the United States Air Force and Air Force Reserve Officer Training Corps.
-Featured topics include: mission and organization of the Air Force, officership and professionalism, military customs and courtesies, Air Force officer opportunities, group leadership problems, and an introduction to communication skills.
-Leadership Laboratory is mandatory for Air Force ROTC cadets, and it complements this course by providing students with followership experiences and prepares them for field training.
-Classroom activity, one hour per week; Leadership Laboratory two hours per week.
-Aerospace Studies courses (MAIR 101 through MAIR 202) are basic courses designed to acquaint students with the United States Air Force and the opportunities available as an officer.
+This course is the second part of a two course sequence designed to introduce students to the United States Air Force and provides an overview of the basic characteristics, missions, and organization of the Air Force.
+Leadership Laboratory is mandatory for Air Force ROTC cadets and it complements this course by providing students with followership experiences and prepares them for Field Training.
+Classroom activity 1 hour and 15 minutes per week; Leadership Laboratory 2 hours per week.

 View Sections